Function synthesis for maximizing model counting: Conclusions

+We exposed in this paper a new problem called \dProb{} that subsumes both \dPdq {} and \dPds{}.
+We then devised three different resolution methods based on reductions to \dPmd{} and showed the effectiveness of one of them, the incremental method, by implementing a prototype solver.
+A concrete application of \dProb{} lies in the context of software security, in order to assess the robustness of a program by synthesizing the optimal adversarial strategy of an adaptive attacker.

 Our work can be expanded in several directions.
-First, we would like to enhance our prototype with strategies for dependency expansion (that is, the choice of variable $u$ or the set $H_i$ lines \ref{alg:inc:i} and \ref{alg:inc:u}) in the incremental algorithm.
+First, we would like to enhance our prototype with strategies for dependency expansion in the incremental algorithm.
 Second, we plan to integrate the local resolution method in our prototype.
 Third, we shall apply these techniques on more realistic security related examples, and possibly getting further improvement directions from this dedicated context.

 {}